-The negative emotional and mental side effects from being cheated on can stay with you for a lifetime.
-Being cheated on stirs up insecurities, low self-esteem, distrust, inability to open up, and give you feelings of worthlessness, and make you question your qualities and physical appearance.
+The adverse emotional and mental side effects of being cheated on can stay with you for a lifetime.
+Being cheated on stirs up insecurities, low self-esteem, distrust, inability to open up, give you feelings of worthlessness, and makes you question your qualities and physical appearance.

 Are you questioning how to move on after infidelity in your relationship?
 Here’s how to deal with a cheater.

 It will allow you to decompress.
 It will also allow you to collect your thoughts and grieve the situation.
 If you have chosen to stay together and deal with the cheater, taking time alone may help you to reconsider:

 whether you are staying in the relationship because you can become better, stronger partners with one another or

 if you are simply staying out of sadness or

 2. Gather your evidence

 Is your partner cheating in the relationship, but you haven’t confronted them yet?

 It’s time you look for ways on how to confront a cheater.
 Now is your time to collect any evidence you may need during your confrontation.
 This means taking screen captures of text messages, photos, conversations, and social media interactions you may have stumbled across between the guilty parties.